 Digital Nomadacity

 The consistently thought-provoking Chris Brogan explores how current digital tools opensocial.jpgprovide for greater freedom in employment and life in general.
-Chris makes some prescient referrals to technologies and ponders why one should focus on being more mobile or consider being more nomadic.
+Chris makes some prescient pontifications on technologies and ponders why one should focus on being more mobile or consider being more nomadic.
 His post explores the equation from the perspective of the nomad.
-I wonder what the perspective is from the other side — from those that would consider the nomad’s services.
+I wonder what the perspective is from the other side – from those that would consider the nomad’s services.
 He raises the critical question about data security and I wonder if this doesn’t extend to a larger question of trust.
-I have only rarely been on the nomad employing side of the equation, but even by appreciating the nomadic perspective, I am challenged to feel comfortable with the nomad.
-It’s not really about the results — or about my level of trust.
+I have only rarely been on the nomadic employing side of the equation, but even by appreciating the nomadic perspective, I am challenged to feel comfortable with the nomad.
+It’s not really about the results – or about my level of trust.
 I agree with Chris and with Mark Harrison who affirmed that the nomad should be paid for delivering results.
 What concerns me is the breadth of digital relationships.

 I have always shied away from contractual arrangements personally.
 I believe (perhaps naively) that if a relationship works for both parties, then it will be perpetuated.
 Maybe that’s overly Utopian thinking.
 Nonetheless, it does boil down to a trust issue and in a complex world, trust has to be measurable, demonstrable and to extend outside of the immediate relationship.